 - c.
-Other violations of academic ethics, including the following: - (1) deliberately not following ethical norms or guidelines in research; - (2) failure to acknowledge that work has been submitted for credit elsewhere; and - (3) misleading or false statements regarding work completed. - 18.
+In any case in which the instructor and/or the lead course team allows the use of generative AI beyond what is stated in 18a above (e.g., to go through the process of generating content or to study AI), AI-generated content must be fully disclosed, cited, and described in any work or presentation; and - d.
+As this is a new and emerging tool, if unsure of a potential application consult with instructor and lead course team (Instructor, SM, Lead Academic). - 19.
 Academic integrity violations will result in an investigation which in turn may be reviewed by a PRB to be conducted with existing DAODs and with CFC policies and regulations.
-In addition to the reasons detailed above, a PRB shall be convened any time it becomes apparent that: - a. a student's progress is so far below the minimum standard that there is virtually no likelihood of his/her attaining the standard; - b. a student fails to demonstrate a positive attitude towards the programme or his/her continued presence on the course is adversely affecting the education or morale of the remainder of the participants; or c. a student fails to display appropriate senior leader capacities.
+In addition to the reasons detailed above, a PRB shall be convened any time it becomes apparent that: - a. a student's progress is so far below the minimum standard that there is virtually no likelihood of their attaining the standard; - b. a student fails to demonstrate a positive attitude towards the programme, or their continued presence on the course is adversely affecting the education or morale of the remainder of the participants; or - c. a student fails to display appropriate senior leader capacities.